Frederic John Walker: 2nd Support group

 Walker's last duty was protecting the fleet from U-boats during the Normandy landings, the immense Allied invasion of France.
 This he did successfully for two weeks; no U-boats managed to get past Walker and his vessels, and many U-boats were sunk or damaged in the process.
 During this concerted effort Walker's dedication to his tasks was tremendous; he took no respite from his duties, which ultimately contributed to his death.

-He was awarded the third bar on his DSO on 13 June 1944, and was again Mentioned in Despatches on 20 June 1944.
+In May, he was informed by the Commander-in-Chief, Western Approaches that he was to take a two-month rest starting August and subsequently take command of an aircraft carrier.
+Later that year, once accustomed to air procedures, he was to be promoted to flag rank and given command of a carrier task force to be taken to the Pacific.
+He was awarded the third bar to his DSO on 13 June 1944, and was again Mentioned in Despatches on 20 June 1944.

 Methods

 One highly successful tactic employed by Walker was the creeping attack, in which two ships would work together to keep contact with a U–boat while attacking.
-A refinement of this was the barrage attack, in which three or more sloops in line to launch depth charges to saturate the area with depth charges in a manner similar to a rolling barrage by artillery in advance of an infantry attack.
-Walker was also adept at, once having contact with a U-boat, keeping it at depth below depth charge detonation range, until it needed to surface due to running out of air or battery, and then defeating it.
+Another approach was the barrage attack, in which three or more sloops in line launched depth charges to saturate the area where the submarine might be.
+Walker was also adept at the 'hold down': after making contact with a U-boat, keeping it at a depth below depth charge detonation range until it was forced to surface and become susceptible to attack by running out of air or battery power.

 Successes

-Walker was the most successful anti-submarine commander of the Second World War, being credited with 17 U boats destroyed, from various ships.
+Walker was the most successful anti-submarine commander of the Second World War, being credited with 20 U boats destroyed, from various ships.

 Death

-Walker suffered a cerebral thrombosis on 7 July 1944, and he died two days later at the Naval Hospital at Seaforth, Merseyside, at the age of 48.
+Walker suffered a cerebral thrombosis on 7 July 1944, and he died two days later at the Royal Naval Hospital at Seaforth, Merseyside, at the age of 48.
 His death was attributed to overwork and exhaustion.

-His funeral service took place at the Liverpool Anglican Cathedral with full naval honours, being attended by about 1,000 people.
-A naval procession followed escorting the body through the streets of the city to the docks, where it was embarked aboard the destroyer Hesperus, for a burial at sea.
+His funeral service, attended by about 1,000 people, took place at Liverpool Cathedral with full naval honours.
+A naval procession followed, escorting the coffin through the streets of the city to the Pier Head, by the River Mersey, where it was embarked aboard the destroyer Hesperus, for a burial at sea.
 As Walker's Group had already steamed out for combat duty, most of the naval personnel who manned the funeral procession were from the Royal Canadian Navy.

-A final honour bestowed upon Walker was a posthumous Mention in Despatches on 1 August 1944.
+A final honour was a posthumous Mention in Despatches on 1 August 1944.

 Legacy

 In 1998 a statue by Liverpool sculptor Tom Murphy of Walker in a typical pose was unveiled at the Pier Head in Liverpool by the Duke of Edinburgh.

-Memorabilia associated with Walker include the ships's bell from HMS Starling which was given to Bootle Town Hall in October 1964.
+Memorabilia associated with Captain Walker including two paintings of Walker, naval ensigns, the General Chase signal flags and the ships's bell from HMS Starling, which was given to the former Bootle County Borough Council on 21 October 1964 by Admiral Sir Nigel Henderson.
+Commander-in-Chief, Plymouth, can be viewed in Bootle Town Hall.